inet-framework/inet/doc/src/users-guide/ch-authors-guide.rst

 No Reference to Simulation Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Do not refer to concrete example simulations, showcases, or tutorials in
+Avoid referring to specific example simulations, showcases, or tutorials in
-the text because they might get renamed, moved, merged, or deleted, and
-when they do, no one will think about updating the reference in the
+the text because they might be renamed, moved, merged, or deleted.
+When this occurs, no one will consider updating the reference in the
 *Users Guide*.

 .. _ug:sec:authorsguide:what-then: